 Occupational health and safety

-- An occupational health and safety (OHS) culture that supports the ambition of Telia Company as the place to work
+- An occupational health and safety culture that supports the ambition of Telia Company as THE place to work.

-1) Total number of lost-time injuries per million possible working hours.
+1) Lost-Time Injury Frequency: the total number of lost-time injuries per million possible working hours.

-2) Total number of hours of sickness absence per possible working hours (full-year average).
+2) Sickness Absence Rate: the total number of hours of sickness absence per possible working hours (full-year average).

 For more information, see the GRI Index, G4-LA6.